mapawel/fullstack-app-boilerplate/README.md

 ### React:
 - clead CRA project with Typescript +
 - some starting files cleaned +
-- changes folders structure
+- changes folders structure +
+- craco installed to enable absolute imports from src as @ +
 - and the app is waiting for your changes.

----